paulomanrique/google-deshitify/README.md

 **Google Deshitify** is a browser extension for Firefox and Chromium-based browsers that automatically removes the AI Overview (the annoying “Google AI answer” at the top of your search) and blocks results from sites you never want to see again.

-- ⚡️ Instantly rewrites Google search URLs before the page loads—no flicker on Firefox!
+- ⚡️ Instantly rewrites Google search URLs before the page loads (on Firefox).
 - 🧹 Default filter removes **pleno.news** and lets you easily block other spammy/irrelevant sites (like Pinterest, Quora, etc).
 - 🖱 Add any site to your blocklist with one click (“Add current website”).
 - 🛡 Optionally disables only the AI Overview or runs with custom rules.